 - 1.1 The Borough Council of King's Lynn and West Norfolk is responsible for ensuring that its business is conducted in accordance with the law and proper standards, and that public money is safeguarded and properly accounted for, and used economically, efficiently and effectively.
-The council also has a statutory duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of the above. - 1.2 The council has a Code of Corporate Governance in place which sets out how the council intend to apply the principles of corporate governance, in accordance with 'Delivering Good Governance' within the Local Government CIPFA/ SOLACE
+The council also has a statutory duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of the above. - 1.2 The council has a Code of Corporate Governance in place which sets out how the council intend to apply the principles of corporate governance, in accordance with 'Delivering Good Governance' within the Local Government CIPFA/ SOLACE Framework.

-Framework.
 The code is on our website at www.west-norfolk.gov.uk.
-The code was reviewed by Audit Committee during 2018/19.
-The code will be reviewed in 2024/25 or sooner if guidance requires. - 1.3 This Annual Governance Statement explains how the council has complied with the code and also meets the requirements of the Accounts and Audit Regulations 2015, regulation 6(1) which requires all relevant bodies to conduct a review of the effectiveness of the system of internal control and prepare a statement.
+The code was reviewed by Audit Committee during 2018/19. - 1.3 This Annual Governance Statement explains how the council has complied with the code and also meets the requirements of the Accounts and Audit Regulations 2015, regulation 6(1) which requires all relevant bodies to conduct a review of the effectiveness of the system of internal control and prepare a statement.